tylergehm/azure-network-protocols/README.md

 - <b>DHCP (Dynamic Host Configuration Protocol):</b> DHCP automatically assigns IP addresses and network settings to devices, simplifying network connectivity.

 - <b>DNS (Domain Name System):</b> DNS converts human-readable domain names into IP addresses, enabling devices to locate websites or services on the internet.

+- <b>RDP (Remote Desktop Protocol):</b> RDP is a proprietary protocol developed by Microsoft that allows a user to connect to and control another computer remotely over a network connection, providing a graphical interface.
 </p>

 Wireshark is a free tool that captures and analyzes network traffic, like observing the data packets traveling between computers on a network.
 It helps IT support staff troubleshoot issues, such as slow connections or errors, by showing detailed network activity.
 Think of it like a security camera recording and reviewing all the activity in a busy office to spot problems.